 Question: Are excise taxes for a vehicle deductible?

-The federal government charges a wide variety of item specific taxes referred to as excise taxes to users on a wide variety of products.
+The federal government charges excise taxes on the sale or use of a wide variety of products.

-- An excise tax is not deductible if it is for a personal expense.
+- An excise tax isn't deductible if it's for a personal expense.

 - You can deduct as a business expense excise taxes that are ordinary and necessary expenses of carrying on your trade or business.

 - Taxes on gasoline, diesel fuel, and other motor fuels that you use in your business are usually included as part of the cost of the fuel.
-Do not deduct these taxes as a separate item.
+Don't deduct these taxes as a separate item.

 - Include state and local sales tax, or any excise tax paid on the purchase of a vehicle as part of the cost of the vehicle.
 If you use the vehicle in your business, you may recover the cost of the vehicle as a section 179 deduction or by taking annual depreciation deductions.
 Both the section 179 deduction and depreciation deductions for the vehicle may be subject to annual limitations.